ricknout/lens-launcher/README.md

 <b>• An Equispaced Grid that displays all of your apps, regardless of screen size or app count.</b>

-<b>• A Graphical Fisheye Lens algorithm to quickly zoom, scan and launch apps using touch gestures.</b>
+<b>• A Graphical Fisheye Lens to quickly zoom, scan and launch apps using touch gestures.</b>

 The Graphical Fisheye Lens algorithm is derived from methods proposed by Manojit Sarkar and Marc H. Brown.
 Their original 1993 paper, titled <i>Graphical Fisheye Views</i>, can be found here: https://drive.google.com/open?id=0B6Nqy9y098RLa2pqNVFUcUhIZXM